-From 2019 you can combine your science or environmental science degree with our unique data science degree.
+You can combine your science or environmental science degree with our unique data science degree.
 Broaden your career options and develop a specialised skillset that can be applied to your chosen major of study.
-Data science skills are in demand across many professions and will prepare you for a broad range of opportunities in the future world of work.

-Science and environment at Griffith has rated 5-stars for Overall Experience and Student Support by the Good Universities Guide 2018, a leading independent provider of high-quality education and career information.
+Science at Griffith is rated 5-stars for Educational Experience and Teaching Quality by the Good Universities Guide 2020, a leading independent provider of high-quality education and career information.

 Committed to sustainability